Direktna Banka

 Direktna Banka (Директна Банка) was a Serbian bank based in Kragujevac.
 It ceased with operations in December 2021, after it was merged with the Serbian branch of the Eurobank Ergasias, forming Eurobank Direktna.

 History

 The origins of the banks date back to 1871 when it was founded in Kingdom of Serbia as "Kragujevačka okružna štedionica".
 In the beginning, bank served Šumadija region.
 Over the coming decades its operation was at the mercy of the region's eventful social and geopolitical history.

 Following World War II and establishment of Federal People's Republic of Yugoslavia, it re-established operation as "Komunalna banka" in 1955.
-In 1970, the bank was merged into the state owned "Jugobanka".
+In 1970, the bank was merged into the state-owned Jugobanka, one of Yugoslavia's main banks at the time.

 1991–2016

 In July 1991, in the midst of the breakup of Socialist Federal Republic of Yugoslavia, it started operating independently within Jugobanka system as "Jugobanka Jubanka" a.d.
 Kragujevac.
 In 2000, Šumadija banka a.d.
 Kragujevac was merged into the bank.

 In June 2001, the Board of bank agreed on the name change, thus adopting the name "Credy banka".
 In December 2004, Srpska regionalna banka a.d.
 Beograd was merged into Credy banka, further expanding its network in Serbia.

 On 2 September 2013, Credy banka changed its name to "KBM Banka" a.d Kragujevac, due to change in ownership structure.